JoANeS86/SQL-Data-Warehouse-Project/scripts/Medallion Approach.md

      **- crm_sales_details**

+         a/ Check for unwanted spaces (I can apply this check in all the string values within the table).

+         b/ Next, I compare fields sls_cust_id and sls_prd_key to the related fields in the previous tables, to ensure that I don't have values here that aren't in the customer and product tables.

+         c/ Values within the date fields are as INTEGER: I need to review these before CASTING them to DATE, to confirm there are no negative values or zeros (since those can't be CAST to DATE).

+            In this case, some zeros were retrieved, so I'll convert those into NULLS by using the NULLIF function.

+            Also, I've seen the meaning of the values (first year, then month and finally day), and I have to confirm now that every value's length in that field is 8 (if not 8, then that is poor quality data, and I'll turn those cases into NULLS too).

+            Next, check for outliers by validating the boundaries of the date range.

+            Finally, I'm CASTING the values: First, from INTEGER to VARCHAR (because I can't direcly CAST INT to DATE), and then VARCHAR to
+            DATE.

+            Order Date must always be earlier than the Shipping Date or Due Date.

+         d/ Sales = Quantity * Price (and in this case, Negative, Zeros and Nulls are Not Allowed).

+            For cases that do not comply with that Rule, firstly I reach people from Business or the Source Systems to discuss about it, then, it usually ends up in 2 potential solutions: 1, data issues are fixed directly in the source, or 2, there's not enough capacity or budget to fix the data issues in the source, so I have to decide whether I leave the data as it is, or if improve the quality of the data (and in that case, ask for the experts to support you on the resolution of those issues, since it depends on their rules).

+         e/ DDL must be reviewed and updated when needed, to ensure is matching the data after the transformations (e.g., the dates are not INT anymore, but DATES).

   * Insert into Silver.

   * Apply the Quality Checks again, now in the newly created Silver Layer tables, to confirm everything is ok.